merlinepedra25/LOKI/docs/sources/configuration/reference.md

 # when using downstream URL.
 # CLI flag: -frontend.max-queriers-per-tenant
 [max_queriers_per_tenant: <int> | default = 0]

+# Number of days of index to be kept always downloaded for queries.
+Applies only
+# to per user index in boltdb-shipper index store.
+0 to disable.
+# CLI flag: -store.query-ready-index-num-days
+[query_ready_index_num_days: <int> | default = 0]

 # Split queries by an interval and execute in parallel, 0 disables it.
 This also
 # determines how cache keys are chosen when result caching is enabled